thiagozs/logfire/docs/README.md

 ### Event structure

-To create new events, you have to define your event structure in the logfire.json.
+To be able to create new events, you will have to define your event structure in the logfire.json first.
 There are event categories and events.
 Let's define a `cache` category with two events: `hit` and `miss`.

 ```json
 {